-Wondering if your girl is ready for camp?
-Here are ways to tell if she’s prepared to have a spectacular time at Girl Scout Camp:
+Wondering if your child is ready for camp?
+Here are ways to tell if they’re prepared to have a spectacular time at Girl Scout Camp.

-- She has successfully spent the night away from home, and is able to cope with new things such as new or different bathrooms, darkness, and insects.
+- Successfully spent the night away from home, and are able to cope with new things such as new or different bathrooms, darkness, and insects?

-- She is comfortable in a group setting, including sleeping, and is able to fall asleep on her own.
+- Been comfortable in a group setting, including sleeping, and is able to fall asleep on her own?

-- She enjoys spending time outdoors, being active, and learning new things!
+- Enjoy spending time outdoors, being active, and learning new things?

-- She likes making new friends, can get along with others, and is willing to spend time with all girls, not just her best friends.
+- Like making new friends, can get along with others, and willing to spend time with all girls, not just her best friends?

-- She can adapt to new places and try new things (maybe with some encouragement!).
+- Adapt to new places and try new things (maybe with some encouragement!)?

-- She can follow directions and engage with others in active camp life.
+- Follow directions and engage with others in active camp life?

-- She is ready and willing to help with planning and clean-up, including daily group cabin chores (called kapers).
+- Ready and willing to help with planning and clean-up, including daily group cabin chores (called kapers)?

-- She should be able to move independently from place to place at camp.
+- Able to move independently from place to place at camp.

-- She may sometimes need a little help from a counselor, but she can shower, brush her teeth, and manage personal hygiene.
+- Campers may sometimes need a little help from a counselor, but you can shower, brush your teeth, and manage personal hygiene.

-- She is able to communicate with a camp counselor when assistance is needed.
+- Able to communicate with a camp counselor when assistance is needed.

-- And last but not least: She wants to go, and has a family that is willing to let her go away for a few days for a fun, rewarding experience that builds skills and independence!
+- And last but not least: They want to go, and have a family that is willing to let them go away for a few days for a fun, rewarding experience that builds skills and independence!

 A Note on Grade Levels

 Each of our camps is designed to be developmentally appropriate for the grades listed for each session.
-Grade levels listed on summer camp sessions reflect the school grade your girl will begin in upcoming fall and also correspond to their current Girl Scout program levels (Daisy K–1, Brownie 2–3, Junior 4-5, Cadette 6–8, Senior 9–10, Ambassador 11–12).
+Grade levels listed on summer camp sessions reflect the school grade your camper is currently in.

 Personal Care Assistants